officelearn/azure-docs.sv-se/articles/azure-monitor/app/status-monitor-v2-api-disable-monitoring.md

 ## <a name="parameters"></a>Parametrar

 ### <a name="-verbose"></a>-Verbose
-**Vanliga Parameter.** Använd den här växeln för att mata ut detaljerade loggar.
+**Vanliga parameter.** Använd den här växeln om du vill visa detaljerade loggar.

 ## <a name="output"></a>Resultat